TobiasWooldridge/UniBuddyAPI/README.md

 ## Other

-Developers are invited to contribute to the project.

 ### Legal

 This work is licensed under the Apache2 license.
+You can pretty much do whatever you want with it.
+But I would love if you contributed back to the project if it's useful to you :)